TritonDataCenter/manta-nfs/README.md

 ### SmartOS

-In order to mount from the local host, the system's 'rpcbind' must be running.
-The built-in portmapper cannot be used.
+In order to mount from the host, the system's 'rpcbind' must be running.
+The server's built-in portmapper cannot be used.
 If the svc is not already enabled, enable it.

     svcadm enable network/rpc/bind

+If you intend to serve external hosts, you must also ensure that the bind service is configured to allow access.
+To check this:

+    svccfg -s bind listprop config/local_only

+If this is set to true, you need to change it to false.

+    svccfg -s bind setprop config/local_only=false
+    svcadm refresh bind

 Due to a mis-design in the SmartOS mount code, mounting will fail on older platforms.
 If you see the following, you know your mount code is incorrect.